IT&E removes data caps and late fees

-IT&E announced today it is removing data caps for all its Guam postpaid subscribers until March 31, and pushing back bill due dates.
+IT&E is removing data caps for all its Guam postpaid subscribers until March 31, and pushing back bill due dates, the company announced Tuesday.

 The telecommunications company's stores remain open with strict sanitization and hand-washing procedures.
 Phone purchases and bill payments can be made online at www.ite.net or customers can call 922-4483 to speak with an associate.